VicPeralta/Capstone-JavaScript/documents/api.md

 `term`  The URL-encoded text string you want to search for.
 For example: `jack+johnson`.
 `country` The two-letter country code for the store you want to search.
 We will be using `US`
 `media` The media type you want to search for.
-We will be using `ebook` and `movie`
+We will be using `ebook` and `music`
 `entity`  The type of results you want returned, relative to the specified media type.
-We will be using `ebook` and `movie`
+We will be using `ebook` and `music`
 `limit` The number of search results you want the iTunes Store to return.
 Default 50.

 ## Searches used int this project